Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT: Method

 \subsection{Stealth Fine-Tuning}

-\textbf{Eliciting Self-Generated Harmful CoT.} To intentionally induce harmful CoT from the victim model, we introduce a method called \textbf{segment-level interference} (see Table~\ref{md:segment}).
-Given a reasoning trace $R = \{s_1, s_2, \dots, s_n\}$, we first divide it into smaller segments $s_i$ using the delimiter ``\verb|\n\n|'', following the formatting convention of~\citet{zhang2025lightthinker}.
+\textbf{Eliciting Self-Generated Harmful CoT.} To intentionally induce harmful CoT from the victim model, we introduce \textbf{segment-level interference} (see~\Cref{md:segment}).
+Given a reasoning trace $R = \{s_1, s_2, \dots, s_n\}$, we first divide it into smaller segments $s_i$ using the delimiter ``\texttt{\textbackslash n\textbackslash n}'', following the formatting convention of~\cite{zhang2025lightthinkerthinkingstepbystepcompression}.
 Each segment $s_i$ corresponds to a distinct reasoning step.
 Next, we feed each segment into the rewriting model \textbf{DeepSeek-R1}.
-The model detects potential refusal strategies—such as safety disclaimers or rejection statements—and rewrites them using its self-generated rewrite strategy $\mathcal{R}_{\text{seg}}(\cdot)$ to remove these refusal semantics.
-The system prompt used for rewriting is shown in \Cref{md:prompt} Prompt 1, and all rewritten outputs are manually inspected for correctness.
+The model detects potential refusal strategies—such as safety disclaimers or rejection statements—and rewrites them using its self-generated rewrite strategy $\mathcal{R}_{\text{seg}}(\cdot)$ to eliminate refusal-related semantics, achieving a 100\% rewrite success rate.
+The system prompt used for rewriting is shown in \Cref{md:prompt} Prompt 1.
 The rewritten segments are produced in each rewriting turn as:

 The final reasoning chain $R'$ is reconstructed by concatenating all rewritten segments.
 This fine-grained interference enables precise manipulation of individual reasoning steps while preserving the overall logical flow.
 After obtaining the modified reasoning trace $R'$, we combine it with the original text input $Q$ and visual input $V$ to regenerate the final answer.
 We employ \textbf{GPT-4o} as a \textit{judge model} to determine whether an answer is genuinely valid before labeling it as \textit{illegal}.
-The detailed judging instruction is provided in the Figure \ref{md:prompt} Prompt 2.
-If the generated answer is deemed legal, we repeat the rewriting process until a illegal answer is produced or the maximum iteration limit $T$ (default = 6) is reached.
+The detailed judging instruction is provided in the \Cref{md:prompt} Prompt 2.
+If the answer is deemed legal, we repeat the rewriting process until a illegal answer is produced or the maximum iteration limit $T$ (default = 6) is reached.

 We evaluate the effectiveness of segment-level interference on SafeBench~\cite{gong2025figstep} using the Qwen3-VL-4B-Thinking model.
-As shown in Table~\ref{md:compare}, increasing the number of rewrite turns $t$ leads to a rapid and monotonic rise in ASR.
+As shown in~\Cref{md:compare}, increasing the number of rewriting turn $t$ leads to a rapid and monotonic rise in ASR.
 Even a single rewrite step ($t=1$) already surpasses the FigStep baseline, and ASR escalates sharply with more iterations---reaching 96.60\% at $t=6$.